jincy-p-janardhanan/SPP-Pneumonia-Net/README.md

 - 4 squeeze (bottleneck) modules with filter sizes, `N = {61, 123, 199, 288}`

 Hyperband optimization using Keras tuner was used to select filter sizes.

+All the CNN layers used 'same' padding.
+Between each CNN layer, batchnormalization and leaky ReLU activation (with α = 0.1) was used.

 The CNN layers are followed by a spatial pyramid pooling (SPP) module that uses 3 different kernel sizes: `4 x 4`, `3 x 3`, and `2 x 2`.
 Thus this layer captures information obtained from the CNN layers in three different dimensions, and hence can facilitate better predictions.
 The flattened output of the SPP layer is used for prediction, using a 3-unit dense layer with softmax activation.